 - 4.0 Transcode your .webm file to share it

-- Local recording means the recording is saved to your computer.
-You download a .webm file.
-To share it, transcode the .webm file (see 4.0)
+- Local recording means that your recording is saved to your computer.
+You'll download a .webm file and then must transcode it to share it.

-- We also offer cloud recordings, but that's a paid feature shortly.
-Also, cloud recordings require twice the bandwidth.
+- We also offer cloud recordings, yet we may charge for that feature in the future.
+Cloud recordings require twice the bandwidth.